-Get dinner ready and make these easy stuffed peppers – it should take you about 30 minutes.
+Make these easy homemade stuffed peppers with ground beef for dinner tonight in around 30 minutes.
 You can share this dish with your family or meal prep for the week!

 Homemade Easy Stuffed Peppers

-With these stuffed peppers we’re going back to my Bulgarian roots and making a classic dish from that region.
+With these ground beef stuffed peppers, we’re going back to my Bulgarian roots and making a classic dish from that region.
 Like most Balkan dishes, there’s no melted cheese involved, but a lot of flavors.
 It’s a classic and one of my favorites.

 Ingredients For These Stuffed Peppers